sevmarc/project_euler/README.md

 Usage: bash ./run_cpp.sh [.cpp file]
 The temporary executable is removed after it is run.
 Might need optimization in the future.

+## Haskell
+In general, load with ghci (Glasgow Haskell Compiler), and use relevant function (no input, usually using 'calc').

 # Highlights:
 - Sudoku solver: 96.py -> python 96.py
 - Simple prime cpp: 03.cpp -> bash ./run_cpp.sh 03.cpp